Urigo/angular-meteor/README.md

 ngMeteor
 ========
-> The simplest no-conflict way to use AngularJS with Meteor.
+> The simplest no-conflict way to use AngularJS with Meteor and Meteorite Smart Packages.

 ## Quick start
 1. Install [Meteor](http://docs.meteor.com/#quickstart)